ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

 ### Supported data types
 {: #ac-integrate-data-types-kotlin}

-App Configuration service configures the feature flag and properties in the following data types : Boolean, Numeric, String.
-The String data type can be of the format of a text string, JSON, or YAML.
+App Configuration service configures the feature flag and properties in the following data types: Boolean, Numeric, String.
+The String data type can be of the format of a text string, JSON or YAML.
 Accordingly, the SDK processes each format as shown in Table 1.

 | **Feature or Property value** | **Data type** | **Data format** | **Type of data returned by `getCurrentValue()`** | **Example output** |
 | -- | -- | -- | -- | -- |